dennisvdang/QA-Retrieval-System/README.md

 Three pre-trained embedding models from Hugging Face were evaluated: [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2), [multi-qa-mpnet-base-dot-v1](https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-dot-v1), and [multi-qa-distilbert-cos-v1](https://huggingface.co/sentence-transformers/multi-qa-distilbert-cos-v1).

-To compare the performance of the pre-trained embedding models across different question types, a one-way ANOVA (analysis of variance) was conducted on the Mean Reciprocal Rank (MRR) scores followed by post-hoc Tukey HSD (honestly significant difference) tests to determine which specific model pairs had significantly different MRR scores.
-The `multi-qa-distilbert-cos-v1` model was selected for fine-tuning as it demonstrated the best performance, scoring equally as high if not the highest across all question types.
+To compare the performance of the pre-trained embedding models across different question types, a Levene's test was conducted to evaluate the homogeneity of variances across models, and the null hypothesis was rejected.
+Subsequently, a Friedman test (non-parametric repeated measures ANOVA) was performed, followed by Nemenyi post-hoc tests.
+Out of the eight question categories, six yielded significant differences.

+The overall trend showed that the `multi-qa-distilbert-cos-v1` model performed equally as high, if not the highest, in terms of Mean Reciprocal Rank (MRR), followed by the other question-answering model, `multi-qa-mpnet-base-dot-v1`.
+The generalized model, `all-mpnet-base-v2`, performed the worst.
+Consequently, the `multi-qa-distilbert-cos-v1` model was selected for fine-tuning due to its superior performance across most question types.

 **Distribution of RR scores for the three models across question types**
 ![Boxplot Visualization](images/boxplot.png)